 - (g) Repealed 5/19/2004. - (h) The maximum depth of gillnets is as follows: - (1) gillnets with six-inch or smaller mesh may not be more than 45 meshes in depth; - (2) gillnets with greater than six-inch mesh may not be more than 35 meshes in depth. - (i) Halibut may be taken only by a single hand-held line with no more than three hooks attached to it. - (j) Subsistence set and drift gillnets operated in Whitefish Lake in the Ophir Creek drainage may not exceed 15 fathoms in length. - (k) A person may not operate more than one subsistence set or drift gillnet at a time in Whitefish Lake in the Ophir Creek drainage.
-A person operating a subsistence set or drift gillnet shall check the net at least once every 24 hours. - (l) Repealed 5/29/2001. - (m) Notwithstanding (b) and (j) of this section, during times when the commissioner determines it to be necessary for the conservation of chum salmon, the commissioner, by emergency order, may close the fishing season in any portion of the Kuskokwim Area and immediately reopen the season in that portion during which the following gear limitations apply: - (1) a gillnet used to take fish - (A) must be of seven and one-half inch or greater mesh or four-inch or less mesh; - (B) for a gillnet of four-inch or less mesh, may not exceed the length specified by the commissioner in the emergency order; - (C) for a gillnet of seven and one-half inch or greater mesh, may not exceed the length specified in (b) and (j) of this section; - (2) for fish wheels: - (A) a fish wheel used to take fish must be equipped with a livebox that is constructed so that it contains no less than 45 cubic feet of water volume while it is in operation; - (B) the livebox of a fish wheel must be checked at least once every 12 hours while the fish wheel is in operation, and all chum salmon in the livebox must be returned alive to the water; - (C) repealed 6/17/2001;
+A person operating a subsistence set or drift gillnet shall check the net at least once every 24 hours. - (l) Repealed 5/29/2001. - (m) Notwithstanding (b) and (j) of this section, during times when the commissioner determines it to be necessary for the conservation of salmon, other than king salmon, the commissioner, by emergency order, may close the fishing season in any portion of the Kuskokwim Area and immediately reopen the season in that portion during which the following gear limitations apply: - (1) a gillnet used to take fish - (A) must be of seven and one-half inch or greater mesh, six-inch or less mesh, or four-inch or less mesh: - (B) for a gillnet of four-inch or less mesh, may not exceed the length specified by the commissioner in the emergency order and the gillnet may only be operated as a set gillnet; no part of a set gillnet may be more than 100 feet from the ordinary high water mark; - (C) for a gillnet of seven and one-half inch or greater mesh, may not exceed the length specified by the commissioner in the emergency order and the gillnet may only be operated as a set gillnet; no part of a set gillnet may be more than 100 feet from the ordinary high water mark; - (D) for a gillnet of six-inch or less mesh, may not exceed the length specified by the commissioner in the emergency order and the gillnet may only be operated as a set gillnet; no part of a set gillnet may be more than 100 feet from the ordinary high water mark;